-At Taylor, we focus on teaching our students from a biblical perspective.
-This opens doors for our students to be witnesses of Christ—showing His love not just in words, but in action—through one-on-one and group interaction with these students.
+At Taylor, we believe that every person is born in the image of God, worthy of living a fulfilling life.
+That changes how we interact with each other and how we treat people, regardless of their ability level.
+With this focus on teaching special education, our students are able to be witnesses of Christ—showing His love not just in words, but in action—through one-on-one and group interaction with these students.

 Work as a referee, team host, scorekeeper, timekeeper, or skill session volunteer at Taylor’s annual Special Olympics basketball tournament, hosted in the Kesler Student Activities Center.
 Interact and make friends with people of all ages with special needs, learning their unique perspective on life and encouraging them to enjoy the game and play their best.

 Add an Autism Studies and Intervention minor to your degree with a few additional classes.
 Talk to your Admissions Counselor for more information.

 Special Education is a licensure that can be added to an Elementary Education degree:

 Students interested in course descriptions and academic policies can check out our Undergraduate Catalog.

 A Taylor liberal arts education will prepare you to live and work in a fast-changing world.
 It also goes a step further: laying a strong spiritual foundation that cultivates wisdom.
 You’ll become a well-versed individual, equipped with critical thinking skills, a lifelong love of learning, and an appreciation for God’s creation.

 Take it to the Hoop will take place on February 4, in the Kesler Student Activities Center from 8 am to 6 pm.
 The public is welcome to attend and admission is free.Read Article

 The Council for the Accreditation of Educator Preparation (CAEP) announced that Taylor University is one of 32 providers from 16 states, Puerto Rico, and Jordan to receive recognition for their leadership and commitment to continuous improvement.Read Article